 Note: The leverage displayed is for Professional Traders.
 Retail leverage is 30:1

-5. Slippage is when your orders are not filled at your desired price and the solution is speedy execution.
+5. Slippage This occurs when your orders are not filled at your desired price and the solution is speedy execution.
 Though most brokers say they have fast execution, you should check their pricing model to verify.
 ECN pricing and non-dealing desk model enable quick execution.

 You can read our detailed review on ECN brokers to know more about this.